Unit Rig: History

-Lectra Haul was eventually sold to Terex then to Bucyrus Erie, who were taken over by Caterpillar Inc. around June 2011.
-Some Lectra Haul trucks are still sold alongside Caterpillar's own trucks but are branded as Unit Rig.
+Lectra Haul was bought by Terex, then Bucyrus Erie, who were in turn bought out by Caterpillar Inc. around June 2011.

 Unit Rig trucks enjoyed a reputation for a simplified customer friendly design with very little requirement of parts during operation.
 A large fleet of Unit Rig trucks were sold in countries falling in Arctic circle and they proved to be survivor.
 Their solid rock like performance forced competitors to spend huge resources on R&D to match the performance in not only in sub zero but in sub Saharan hot environment.
 Unit Rig had just 4 engineers to design whole new trucks and a small but very experienced support group.
 In early 90s, Unit Rig brought in the first truck that had design intent for a min 8000 hours operation per year and successfully proved it.
 8000 hours of operation means an availability over 92%.

 Unit Rig launched industry's first AC drive 150T (MT3300AC) truck with GE Invertex drive followed by 240T AC (MT4400AC) truck.
 Both trucks wrote new chapters in TCO - Total Cost of Ownership which is an indicator of life time expenses made by a client on parts, fuel and Capex.

-Unit Rig' truck design philosophy probably prompted later day's Linux like open source programming.

 In 1998, Unit Rig executed the mining industry's largest single order for supply of 160 trucks to Coal India Limited.